hakavlad/nohang/README.md

 ### Some features

-- convenient configuration with a config file with well-commented parameters (38 parameters in config)
+- convenient configuration with a well commented config file (there are 38 parameters in config)
 - `SIGKILL` and `SIGTERM` as signals that can be sent to the victim
 - `zram` support (`mem_used_total` as a trigger)
 - customizable intensity of monitoring